Time delay neural network: Implementation

 The precise architecture of TDNNs (time-delays, number of layers) is mostly determined by the designer depending on the classification problem and the most useful context sizes.
 The delays or context windows are chosen specific to each application.
 Work has also been done to create adaptable time-delay TDNNs where this manual tuning is eliminated.

 State of the art

 TDNN-based phoneme recognizers compared favourably in early comparisons with HMM-based phone models.
 Modern deep TDNN architectures include many more hidden layers and sub-sample or pool connections over broader contexts at higher layers.
 They achieve up to 50% word error reduction over GMM-based acoustic models.
 While the different layers of TDNNs are intended to learn features of increasing context width, they do model local contexts.
 When longer-distance relationships and pattern sequences have to be processed, learning states and state-sequences is important and TDNNs can be combined with other modelling techniques.
+TDNN architectures have also been adapted to Spiking Neural Networks, leading to state-of-the-art results while lending themselves to energy-efficient hardware implementations.